 The Children's Outpatient Clinician provides clinical and case management services for children ages birth - nineteen.
 The Clinician will foster positive working relationships with clients, families and outside key stakeholders and utilize a strength based-solution focused model of care.

 Wheeler Clinic fosters positive change in the lives of individuals and families, as well as in communities.
 We provide cutting-edge human services that address a diverse range of needs and backgrounds, enhance strengths and provide the supports that encourage recovery from challenges for a satisfying life in the community.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Attends and is prepared for scheduled supervision, team meetings, staff meetings or rounds to assist in coordinating case management/care coordination and review of treatment plans/plans of care.
+Attends and is prepared for scheduled supervision.
 Seeks additional supervision or consultation as needed and follows through with supervisory directives.

 Continues to develop knowledge and understanding about the history, traditions, values, family systems, and artistic expression of groups served as well as uses appropriate methodological approaches, skills, and techniques that reflect an understanding of culture.